xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 using IFs, just to keep from confusing later maintainers.
-Still, a moral question arises:  Do we have the right to ENFORCE our ideas of good coding practice on the programmer, but writing the language so he can't do anything else?
+Still, a moral question arises:  Do we have the right to ENFORCE our ideas of good coding practice on the programmer, but writing the language so they can't do anything else?
 That's what Nicklaus Wirth did, in many places in Pascal, and Pascal has been criticized for it -- for not being as "forgiving" as C.